coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 ![A diagram representing the array_based_order_book_side<> template class.
-Two data structures are show, a balanced binary tree labeled "std::map<>", and a array, labeled "std::vector".
+Two data structures are show, a balanced binary tree labeled "std::map<>", and an array, labeled "std::vector".
- An arrow shows that prices increase with the indices in the array.
+ An arrow shows that prices increase with the index in the array.
  Another arrow points to one of the cells in the array, the arrow is labeled "tk_inside".
  All cells after the one indicated by the tk_inside arrow are greyed